Production of the $\eta_{1}(1855)$ through kaon induced reactions under the assumptions that it is a molecular or a hybrid state: Acknowledgments

 \section{Acknowledgments}

 This project is supported by the National Natural Science Foundation of China under Grant Nos.
 12065014 and 12047501, and by the West Light Foundation of The Chinese Academy of Sciences, Grant No. 21JR7RA201.
-X.L. is also supported by the China National Funds for Distinguished Young Scientists under Grant No. 11825503, National Key Research and Development Program of China under Contract No. 2020YFA0406400, and the 111 Project under Grant No. B20063, and by the Fundamental Research Funds for the Central Universities.
+X.L. is also supported by the China National Funds for Distinguished Young Scientists under Grant No. 11825503, National Key Research and Development Program of China under Contract No. 2020YFA0406400, and the 111 Project under Grant No. B20063, the Fundamental Research Funds for the Central Universities, and Science and Technology Department of Qinghai Province Project No. 2020-ZJ-728.